 Enroll in a flight attendant school

 - The Travel Academy: The Travel Academy is unique because they guarantee that you’ll get an interview or you get your tuition back!
 Because the percentage of prospective flight attendants who get a job is fairly low, The Travel Academy focuses on giving you the training you need.
-They have a simulated flight attendant work environment and hands-on flight attendant skills training.
+They have a simulated work environment and hands-on skills training.
 Most students receive job offers before even graduation.

 - Inflight Institute: Inflight Institute offers classes of varying time commitments, but many of them are over 40 hours.
 This education is a must when it comes to knowing everything you need to before getting hired.
 With tons of positive reviews and a great track record, this is the perfect school for those just starting out their journey.